 Recently my over-30 neice came to visit me.
 She reminded me that I had taught her to read when she was five.
 She also told me that she had a much easier time in school than the other children because she knew how to read before starting the first grade.
 She has been a successful administrative assistant for a very demanding boss for about ten years now.
 She is very organized and happy with what she is doing.

 An adult male student in his 20’s came to me and wanted to learn more about reading.
 He could read but he said he knew that there were holes in what he knew.
 I took him through the books and he at times became very emotional.
 He continually asked me why teachers never told him the way words were made and how to sound them out.
 He also was very happy to “fill in his holes” and by the time we finished the series he looked much better physically, happier, with a springy step.

 A college student who completed the series wrote the following: “All I can say is that I’m on my way to achieving a goal that I want very badly — to totally handle my education.
 The Reading Series has got me over the first barrier.
 I can now read 100% better.
 I am very pleased with the basic knowledge of reading.
 I’ve got a good start now and I will obtain my goal.”

-A college student writes: “I didn’t know how to read!
+Another college student writes: “I didn’t know how to read!
 The frustrations from trying to make it in class under those circumstances were great.
-The Reading Series changed all that.”
+These books changed all that.”